skip to main content

 Fiber is truly the fastest, most reliable, and most high-tech internet around.
 Unlike internet connections like cable and DSL, it doesn’t rely on older or potentially outdated communications infrastructure.
 Instead, it carries data over light signals through its own spiffy network of fiber-optic cabling.

-That makes fiber incredibly powerful and fast, capable of reaching up to 10,000 Mbps (although 1,000 Mbps is far more common).
-It also lets you take advantage of symmetrical internet speeds, boosting uploads to 10 times the speed of what you normally could get otherwise.
+That makes fiber incredibly powerful and fast, capable of reaching up to 50Gbps (although 1Gbps is far more common, and all you really need).
+It also lets you take advantage of symmetrical internet speeds.
 This way you can upload enormous video files, do Zoom video-conferencing, and complete other upload-heavy tasks with fast speeds and no interruptions.

 Pros: